PUSHPITHA12/car-livechennai/README.md

 ## 📜 License

-This project is created for educational and portfolio purposes.
+This project is created for educational,internship in jb soft system and portfolio purposes.